Refund Member Contributions

 Eligible RMD participants who are still actively working for another California retirement system may defer the mandatory distribution by responding to the notification and submitting documentation certifying their active working status.
 This certification is required on an annual basis.

 If an account is subject to an RMD, a participant can only rollover their non-RMD portion as pre-tax funds to an eligible plan.
 The RMD-calculated portion of the refund must be taken as a direct deposit.
 A participant may elect to have federal or state taxes withheld from the RMD calculated portion.

-Members may have funds in CalPERS non-interest-bearing unclaimed benefits account as a result of:
+Members may have funds in a CalPERS non-interest-bearing unclaimed property account as a result of:

 - Failure to act upon reaching Required Minimum Distribution (RMD) age,